 What is DECODE?

-On Thursday and Friday, October 1 and 2, the Chicago Literacy Alliance presented an annual thought-leadership summit to explore challenges and solutions to increasing literacy in Chicago.
+On Friday, October 2, 2020, the Chicago Literacy Alliance presented an annual thought-leadership summit to explore challenges and solutions to increasing literacy in Chicago.
 DECODE was an experience for educators, literacy professionals, engaged philanthropists, civic decision-makers, and parents and children of Chicago communities.
 Through digital interactive panel discussions, access to field experts, and sharing of vital resources, we:

 - Broke down the complex barriers to literacy acquisition